Becoming a faster athlete is so much more than simply training more or training harder.

 6. Make sure you include other physiological aspects of your sport

 Seemingly contradictory to the previous point is this one.
-You must spend some time working on being a well-rounded athlete in your sport.
+To be a faster athlete, you must spend some time working on being a well-rounded athlete in your sport.

-There you go, just six of them, today.
-There are lots more and if you’d like to share your favourites, add them in the comments.
+There you go, just six tips, but they're 6 tips that will make you into a faster athlete by doing more than simply adding training time.
+There are surely lots more tips and if you’d like to share your favourites, please add them in the comments below.